irfanstract/StuDKit1/CONTRIBUTING.md

 you should then see some showcases; they're mostly stuffs building on these packages developed here in this monorepo.

 for now
-the source files
+the source files in such tree(s) are only meant to be used within the app;
-will only be used for the apps written for Vite or Next anyway, so one should use TypeScript for that ;
-use `npx --yes ts-node` to run such src files.
+avoid trying to run those files even if you're tempted to use <s>`npx --yes ts-node`</s> `node --import ./scripts/setup-tsnodeimportfixups.mjs` or even `esbuild` - presently no guarantees are made abt running those src files standalone!

 #### `studpresenters`